 A violation of an order prohibiting contact is a gross misdemeanor so long as the violating contact was not an assault and if there were not two previous convictions for violating similar protection orders.
 RCW 26.50.110.
 As such, a conviction could mean up to a year in jail and a $5,000.00 fine as well as all of the other mandatory DV penalties.

-If the prohibited contact did constitute an assault or there had been two or more previous convictions for violating a similar protective order, the contract would constitute a Class C felony.
-As an unranked offense the standard sentencing range would be 0-12 months in jail but as a Class C felony, the maximum penalty could be as high as five (5) years in prison and a $10,000.00 fine.
+If the prohibited contact did constitute an assault or there had been two or more previous convictions for violating a similar protective order, the contact would constitute a Class C felony, meaning the maximum penalty could be as high as five (5) years in prison and a $10,000.00 fine.
+Felony Violation of a No Contact Order is scored as having a seriousness level five (5).
+That means someone with no previous history would be looking at 6-12 months in jail.
+However, by definition, most people charged with this offense would have an offender score of 1 or higher, in which case a conviction would mean prison time.

 In addition to facing new criminal charges for violating the no-contact order, a person also would also likely be accused of violating either condition of release on a separate pending domestic violence matter or violating the terms of Domestic Violation probation on an earlier Domestic Violation conviction.
 In a sense, there could be two sets of penalties because of the one alleged violation.
 If you are facing a charge of violating a no-contact order, contact a Washington Domestic Violence Lawyer at Milios Defense for help.